ne1410s/Comanche/README.md

 #### Return Values
 Invocation results are returned to the CLR from the `Discover.Go()` call.
 Return values are always written to stdout as well.
 In the case of strings and value types, these are written using whatever `.ToString()` implementation applies.
 In all other cases a JSON representation is written instead (indented camel case, omitting nulls).

-### Discover.Go(...)
+### Discover dot Go
-There are several optional parameters available on this top-level method.
+There are several optional parameters available on `Discover.Go(...)`.
 Some of which are there purely to support debugging and/or unit testing.
 The most useful functional parameters are described here:

 |Parameter|Description|
 |--|--|
 |`services` [IServiceCollection = null]|Set of injected dependencies that will be delivered to class ctors and methods.|